NCMA's Board of Directors

 Learn More About Our Board Members

-Megan Dake, Board Chair-Elect, CPCM
+Megan Dake, Board Chair, CPCM

 Megan Dake began her current role at Lockheed Martin in February 2025 as the Vice President of Corporate Contracts and Estimating.
 Megan’s experience spans multi-billion dollar budget management, change management, contract execution and policy development.